UniMath/agda-unimath/src/structured-types/large-globular-maps.lagda.md

   (A : Large-Globular-Type α β)
   where

-  id-large-globular-map : large-globular-map id A A 0-cell-large-globular-map id-large-globular-map =
+  id-large-globular-map : large-globular-map (λ l → l) A A 0-cell-large-globular-map id-large-globular-map =
     id
   1-cell-globular-map-large-globular-map id-large-globular-map =